moddatherrashed/insuranceAPI/README.md

 # insuranceAPI
-this api made using Slim framework
+this api made by using Slim framework